FahimaZulfath/VR/README.md

 ### Volunteers

 First of all, if you considering being a contributor/ volunteer, well! it's our pleasure to have you here as a pillar for us.
 Do you find that the resources for few topics are uncovered here or want to improvise (edit/ make changes in content) a learning material that are already been present?
 Or having something to share with a newcomer.
 Please have a look at our contribution guidelines.
-We are happy to hear from you, just say “Hi” here and let us know how you want the project to be.
+We are happy to hear from you, just say ``Hi`` [here](https://gitter.im/SpreadOpenHealthyWeb/Forum/) and let us know how you want the project to be.

 ### Newcomers